 Trump is clearly triggered by this here:

-Mexico elected a far-left government
+Mexico elected a government in favour of more regulation

-Having said this Mexico is a complex country.
+Having said this, Mexico is a complex country.
 Just as the government does not have the monopoly on violence (which it shares with cartels), it also does not completely control the economy.

 However she has made some very expensive commitments such a massive scholarship program and government price fixing of basic goods.